a-bonus/a-bonus.github.io/m2-lecture.md

 **Conclusion:**
 "Individuals who meditate regularly (M = 45, SD = 12) had significantly lower stress scores than the general population mean of 50, t(24) = -2.08, p = .012, suggesting meditation is associated with reduced stress."

+**What This Means in Practice:**

+**Effect Size:** Let's calculate Cohen's d to understand practical significance:
+\[ d = \frac{M - \mu}{s} = \frac{45 - 50}{12} = \frac{-5}{12} = -0.42 \]

+This is a **small to medium effect** (between 0.2 and 0.5), meaning:
+- The difference is not just statistically significant, but also practically meaningful
+- Meditators score about 0.4 standard deviations lower on stress than the general population
+- This represents a noticeable improvement in real-world terms

+**Practical Interpretation:**
+- **For researchers:** This provides evidence that meditation programs may be worth investigating further
+- **For practitioners:** A 5-point reduction in stress (on this scale) could represent meaningful relief for clients
+- **For policymakers:** This effect size suggests meditation could be a cost-effective stress management intervention
+- **Limitations:** This is correlational (people who meditate may differ in other ways); a randomized experiment would provide stronger evidence

+**Next Steps:**
+- Replicate with larger sample (n = 25 is modest)
+- Use random assignment (assign people to meditate vs. control)
+- Follow up over time to see if effects persist
+- Calculate confidence intervals to understand range of plausible effects

 ### Manual Calculation Practice

 **Scenario:** National average depression score is μ = 30.
 A sample of 16 therapy patients has M = 25, s = 8.
 Test if therapy patients score differently from the national average.